gmc-code/PC-Microbit-Extension/docs/games/french_numbers_quiz.rst

 .. admonition:: Tasks

     #.
-Write the code to scroll the number after guessing hte number of dots.
+Write the code to scroll the number after guessing the number of dots.